Network Director: Kim Hunt-Uzelac

 Kim received a dual MSW and MPH degree from the University of Michigan in 1998.
 After graduation, she moved to Rochester where she worked for 3 years at the Anthony L. Jordan Health Center's Teen Center as a counselor and health educator.
 She then moved into the administrative side of non-profits and spent many years writing grants and doing development work for a variety of organizations in the area.

 Lyanette Rivera, MSW, began working at RAIHN as an intern in August 2016.
 She was hired full time in May 2017 when she graduated from Roberts Wesleyan College with her MSW.
-She provides aftercare case management services to all families who have graduated into permanent housing.
+She provides case management and counseling to families in the shelter program, as well as families in the aftercare program, which is provided to families for up to one year after leaving shelter and moving into permanent housing.
 Lyanette is bilingual in Spanish and English.

 Lyanette has previously interned at Willow Domestic Violence Center, Lazos Fuertes at Strong Behavioral Health, and Ibero American Action League.

 Jen Canning, MSW, has been a Support Coordinator with St. Paul’s Lutheran Church in Pittsford since 2009, and joined the RAIHN staff as the Coordinator of Volunteer Services in April 2013.
 Jen recruits and trains new RAIHN volunteers, supports congregation Coordinators around the topics of volunteer management and recognition, oversees the RAIHN Life Skills Workshops for guests, and is a member of the RAIHN Congregational Connections Board Committee.